New Hikes & Trails Open in Machu Picchu

 Are Tour Guides Required For Entry to Machu Picchu?

 Officially, no. Although I see that the Machu Picchu website now has a message on the home page recommending that visitors hire a tour guide.
-It's probably because of the people who are emailing them asking questions.
-People are confused about the circuits.
+It's probably because of the people who are emailing them asking questions, indicating they are confused about the circuits.
 The hikes.
 The Inca Trail permits.
 I believe that having a reputable and knowledgeable tour guide is more important now more than ever.
 The best tour guides will come from Cusco and you will need to book them in advance.
 These guides are devoted to your trip.
 They will take their time and if you want to explore the dusty corners of Machu Picchu, these guides are the best.
-The next best tour guides can be "picked up" at the main entry on the day of your visit to Machu Picchu.
+The next best tour guides can be "picked up" in the village of Aguas Calientes in the bus line on the day of your visit to Machu Picchu.
 Keep in mind that these tour guides are not inclined to take their time.
-Their income is determined by how many groups they can wrangle at the main entry, get in, and get out to wrangle more groups.
+Their income is determined by how many groups they can wrangle up, get in, and get out to wrangle more groups.

-What if you want to do one of the hikes in Machu Picchu and tour the heart of the citadel?
+What if you want to do one of the hikes in Machu Picchu and tour the long circuit 2 in the citadel?

 Here's what you do.
 Set up a 2-day trip.
 Trust me. you'll be thrilled with your experience.
 Buy your tickets in advance: Day 1 buy Llaqta de Machu Picchu 1300-1400.
-Day 2 buy Huayna Picchu + circuit 4.
-You depart Cusco or whereever you're staying in the Sacred Valley, in the morning and take the train so that you arrive in Aguas Calientes by mid-day.
+Day 2 buy Huayna Picchu + circuit 4. (or the easy Huchuy Picchu + circuit 4) in the morning.
+On Day 1, you depart Cusco or whereever you're staying in the Sacred Valley, in the morning, and take the train so that you arrive in Aguas Calientes by mid-day.
 Just in time for a nice lunch and a cup of coffee to get you jacked up for the afternoon.
 (I always go to HOT SPRINGS restaurant in "downtown" Aguas Calientes.
 Right where the rainroad tracks meet the main street.)
-Take the shuttle bus up to the main entry and enter with 1300 or 1400 tickets. (you do realize you have to buy these in advance don't you?
+Take the shuttle bus up to the main entry and enter with 1300 or1400 tickets. (you do realize you have to buy these in advance don't you?
 Have I not taught you anything?)
-Take the upper circuit 2 which brings you to a landing right below the guard shack for "the famous shot."
+Take the upper circuit 2 which means you have to suffer just a little to get up to a landing right below the guard shack for "the famous shot."
 You know the one I'm talking about.
 Take your shots then keep going.
 Enter the main gate of the city and follow the circuit to the end.
-I could take you at least 2 hours and even longer, if you linger appropriately.
+It could take you at least 2 hours and even longer, if you linger appropriately.
+And if Pachamama is in a good mood that day, you might catch an amazing sunset.
 You exit and take the bus to the village to spend the night in the hotel of your choice.
 The next morning you take the bus back up to Machu Picchu and enter to do the hike of your choice.
-These hikes give you 1 hour from the time you enter the main gate of Machu Picchu until you have to checkin at the checkpoint for the hike.
+These hikes allow you to enter the Machu Picchu main gate 1 hour earlier than the start time for the hike.
 There is a 1 hour window to checkin.
 You don't have to checkin right away.
 As long as you checkin within that 1 hour window, you spend the same amount of time on the hike.
 After the hike, you will be directed to the path to the exit.
 There's some great spots to explore on the way.
 Return to the village and you should have plenty of time to grab lunch before you board an afternoon train and return to your hotel wherever it is.

-This should give you lots of choices now.
+This should help you choose from the many options.
 A trip to Machu Picchu is much more than you think it is.
 There are so many ways to do it.

 Qechua Word and Peruvian Place Name Tutorial: